SlimeCubed/SlugBaseRemix/Docs/articles/features.md

 ### "crouch_stealth"
 `float[1..2]`

 Player normal and starving multiplier for visual stealth when down on all fours.
-If unspecified, the starving value is automatically calculated.
+If unspecified, the starving value matches the normal value.

 ### "throw_skill"
 `integer[1..2]`

-Player normal and starving body mass.
-If unspecified, the starving value is automatically calculated.
+Player normal and starving spear throwing damage and distance.
+If unspecified, the starving value is 0.
+- `0`: 0.6 to 0.9 damage, matching Monk
+- `1`: 1.0 damage, matching Survivor
+- `2`: 1.25 damage, matching Hunter

 ### "lung_capacity"
 `float[1..2]`

 Player normal and starving multiplier for lung capacity.
-If unspecified, the starving value is automatically calculated.
+If unspecified, the starving value matches the normal value.

 ### "loudness"
 `float[1..2]`

 Player normal and starving multiplier for loudness in regards to drawing creature attention.
-If unspecified, the starving value is automatically calculated.
+If unspecified, the starving value matches the normal value.

 ### "alignments"
 ```